Mask anxiety, face coverings and mental health

 - Choose a transparent mask or see-through face covering.
 This way, the fabric doesn't hide your face in the same way.

-Supporting others who struggling with masks
+Supporting others who struggle with masks

 There are many ways we can support people who might be struggling with masks: